umbane/carbon-project/docs/capetown_eservices_data_acquisition.md

 ## Current Limitations

 The City of Cape Town's eServices hub currently lacks a fully implemented system for electricity meter reading data acquisition.
 The "Meter Reading Entry" section allows manual entry of readings, but automated data extraction is not possible.
 A CSV download feature is also absent.
-Only a water service CSV is available, but it is not populated with data.
+Only the water service, refuse collection and municipal contract CSVs appear to be available, but they are not populated with data, and thus are not suitable for data extraction.

 ## Alternative Methods